code-423n4/2023-07-nounsdao-findings/data/shark-Q.md

 ## Reserve price not fully taken care of
 It is possible for an active auction to close at a price lower than the newly increased reserve price.
-This is undesirable especially preventing a Noun auctioned off at the lower than expected price could be out of control in a bear market.
+This is undesirable especially when preventing a Noun auctioned off at the lower than expected price could be out of control in a bear market.
 Consider adding a check alleging that the contract balance needing to exceed the reserve price.
 Else, the last bidder will be refunded prior to having the Noun burned.
 Here's a refactored code logic that will take care of the suggestion.

 https://github.com/nounsDAO/nouns-monorepo/blob/718211e063d511eeda1084710f6a682955e80dcb/packages/nouns-contracts/contracts/governance/fork/newdao/NounsAuctionHouseFork.sol#L236-L256